Mapping a Network Drive

 3. Click on This PC

-4. Click on Map network drive located on the ribbon of the file explorer window
+4. Click on Map network drive... located on the ribbon of the File Explorer Window

 5. Select the drive letter of your choosing

-6. Input the file path of the network drive provided to you (e.g. \\tamu\drive01)
+6. Input your file path of the network drive provided to you (e.g. \\tamu\drive01)

-Note: For ease of use, you may select "Reconnect at sign-in" so that Windows automatically attempts to reconnect to it every time you log in to your computer.
-Additionally, if connecting to the drive requires a different set of credentials than what you use to log in to Windows, check the box "Connect using different credentials".
+1. Note: For ease of use, you may select "Reconnect at sign-in" so that Windows automatically attempts to reconnect to the network drive every time you log into your computer.
+Additionally, if connecting to the drive requires a different set of credentials than what is used to log into Windows, check the box, Connect using different credentials.

 7. Click Finish

-1. Open a finder window by selecting the finder icon located on the dock
+1. Open a Finder window by selecting the Finder icon located on the dock

 2. On the menu bar, click Go